The In-depth Dissertation Proofreading Service is the most rigorous and comprehensive PhD and Master's thesis proofreading service we provide.

 Hum (Hume), Aristole (Aristotle), Daved (David) etc

-c) Typographical errors
+b) Typographical errors

-d) American/British English
+c) American/British English

-1. The full stop (easy one)
+a) The full stop

 Original: Jones and Smith (1994) argue that a model of risks and hazards could potentially have an impact on human safety, this is because harm is the result of human error, in their view.